On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Invariant Random Subgroups

 We now come to the central definition of this section.

 \begin{defn} Let $G$ be a topological group.
 An \emph{invariant random subgroup} (IRS) of $G$ is a $G $-invariant Borel probability measure on $\sub_{G}$. \end{defn}

 Here, $G $ acts on $\sub_G $ by conjugation.
+The name IRS has been coined in \cite{Miklos2}.
 We consider the set

 of invariant random subgroups of $G$ endowed with the weak-$*$ (or, vaguely speaking, the weak) topology.
-When $G$ is locally compact, as $\sub_{G}$ is compact and the $G$ action is continuous, it follows from Riesz' representation theorem and Alaoglu's theorem that the space of invariant random subgroups of $G$ is also compact.
+When $G$ is locally compact, as $\sub_{G}$ is compact and the $G$-action is continuous, it follows from Riesz' representation theorem and Alaoglu's theorem that the space of invariant random subgroups of $G$ is also compact.

-Invariant random subgroups arise naturally when dealing with non-free actions.
-Indeed, the stabilizer of a random point in a probability measure preserving action is an IRS.
-More precisely, when $G$ acts by measure preserving transformations on a countably separated probability space $\Omega$, the push forward of the measure from $\Omega$ to $\text{Sub}_G$ via the map\footnote{It is well known that the stabilizers are closed subgroups, c.f. \cite[Corollary 2.1.20]{Zimmer}} $x\mapsto G_x$ gives an IRS in $G$.
-In that case, we shall say that the IRS is \emph {induced} from the p.m.p action.
-The following theorem shows that, when $G$ is locally compact, every IRS is induced from a p.m.p action.
+IRSs arise naturally when dealing with non-free actions, as the stabilizer of a random point in a probability measure preserving action is an IRS.
+More precisely, when $G$ acts by measure preserving transformations on a countably separated probability space $(\Omega,\nu)$, the push forward of $\nu$ under the stabilizer map\footnote{It is a result of Varadarajan that the stabilizers are closed subgroups, see \cite[Corollary 2.1.20]{Zimmer}.} is an IRS in $G$.
+We say that the IRS is \emph {induced} from the p.m.p action.

+As an example, suppose that $H$ is a closed subgroup of $G$ such that $G / H$ admits a finite $G$-invariant measure; for instance, $H$ could be a lattice in $G $.
+In this case, we scale the measure on $G/H $ to a probability measure and denote by $\mu_H$ the invariant random subgroup induced by the left action of $G$ on $G / H$.

+This construction can be further generalized.
+Let $H$ be a closed subgroup in $G$, and let $N=N_G(H)$ be its normalizer in $G$.
+Suppose that $G / N$ admits a left $G$-invariant probability measure.
+Consider the map $G \to \sub_G$ given by $g \mapsto gHg^{-1}$.
+The push-forward measure on $\sub_G$ is a $G$-invariant measure supported on the conjugates of $H$, which we denote $\mu_H$.
+This notation conflicts with that in the previous paragraph; indeed, if both $G/H$ and $G/N$ admit an invariant probability measure, then we have two definitions of $\mu_H$.
+However, both these constructions give rise to the same measure.